Website Chatbot Workflow

 This token can be obtained by clicking the connection helper from the workflows section on the Website chatbot workflow.

-You can also explore the API using OpenAPI (sometimes referred to as "Swagger") by going to /rag/docs
+You can also explore the API using OpenAPI (sometimes referred to as "Swagger") by going to /rag/docs on the server.

 The notebook rag.ipynb on jupyterlab workflow.